raffaelladevita/clas12-timeline/README.md

 ```
 #### Additional Build Notes:
 - Use `mvn clean` if you want to clean build targets.
-- The [top-level POM](pom.xml) includes the following submodules, which you may build individually with the `-f` option of `mvn`:
+- Use the `-f` option of `mvn` to build individual submodules:
-  1. [`monitoring`](monitoring): generate histograms for detectors
+  1. [`monitoring`](monitoring): generates histograms for detectors
   1. [`detectors`](detectors): uses detector histograms to generate timelines

 ## Procedure

 Two types of timelines are produced:
-1. Detector timelines, to monitor detector parameters, histograms, and calibration
+1. **Detector timelines**: monitor detector parameters, histograms, and calibration
-2. Physics timelines, to monitor higher-level quantities to perform Quality Assurance (QA) for physics analysis
+1. **Physics timelines**: monitor higher-level quantities to perform Quality Assurance (QA) for physics analysis

-NOTE: physics timeline production and QA are typically only valuable on high-statistics datasets; you may not want
+NOTE: physics timeline production and QA are typically only valuable on high-statistics datasets, whereas detector timelines need files produced with `mon` schema, which are typically only produced with low statistics; therefore, for a given dataset, typically one set of timelines is produced but not the other.
-to produce them if you are only interested in detector timelines.

-Both of these timeline types are produced in two stages:
+Both of these timeline types are produced in the following steps:

-### Stage 1: Data Monitoring
+### Step 1: Data Monitoring

-This stage reads DST files and produces histograms and auxiliary files, which are then consumed by Stage 2 to produce the timelines.
-Since DST files are read, it is recommended to use a computing cluster.
+This step reads input HIPO files (_e.g._, DST or `mon` files) and produces histograms and auxiliary files, which are then consumed by Step 2 to produce the timelines.
+Since many input files are read, it is recommended to use a computing cluster.

-To run this stage, execute:
+To run this step, execute:
 ```bash
 bin/run-monitoring.sh
 ```